s-batish/hidden-gems/TESTING.md

 - The main errors that were reported were that there were no new lines at the end of some of the files and that some of the lines were too long but this was quickly amended.
 - The only remaining file with some lines that are too long is the settings.py file due to the AUTH_PASSWORD_VALIDATORS being too long.
 ## Solved Bugs
-- The navbar was not sticky meaning that the toasts were not sticky either (kept moving down the page as I scrolled down)
+- The navbar was not sticky meaning that the toasts were not sticky either (so they kept moving down the page as I scrolled down)
     - Solution: I made the header have a fixed top but then needed to add in the header container div to add some padding.
 I then had to adjust this depending on the screen size.
 - The Checkout page was not rendering the checkout success page when clicking to place the order
     - Solution: I realised that there was an unnecessary space when checking if we were using the post method: